Manji Khan: Musical style and training

 Ustad Manji Khan was influenced by Ustad Rahimat Khan, a popular vocalist at the time, of the Gwalior Gharana.
 The influence of Ustad Rahimat Khan's style in Ustad Bhurji Khan's singing earned him the wrath of his father, and thus gave up singing for a while.
 He resumed it later, under his father's conditions, but his career was cut short by his early death.

 "Ustad Manji Khan was noted for his serene face while singing, and earned popularity amongst younger listeners because of his choice to punctuate the more serious classical fare with exquisitely sung lighter pieces."

 Students

 Mallikarjun Mansur became Ustad Manji Khan's disciple just before Khan's death.
 Later, Mansur learned under Ustad Alladiya Khan's youngest son Ustad Bhurji Khan.
 Gulubhai Jasdanwalla also learned from Ustad Manji Khan for several years.

 "It was through the initiative of a friend that Ustad Manji Khan, son of Ustad Alladiya Khan of the Jaipur gharana noticed Mallikarjun.
 Already trained in the Gwalior gharana style, Mallikarjun was able to absorb the rich Jaipur style."
 Pandit Mansur is Ustad Manji Khan's sole musical inheritor.

 Death

-Ustad Manji Khan died an untimely death in 1937.
+Ustad Manji Khan died an untimely death in 1937 in an accident.